What are the schools in Windhoek like?

 - What is life like in Windhoek?

-- What is the social scene like in Windhoek?
+- What are healthcare services like in Windhoek?

 - What are medical services in Windhoek like?